rivantsov/ngraphql/ReadMe.md

   }
 ```

 We use the underscore suffix in type names to avoid name collisions with the underlying 'business' entities.
-This prefix will be automatically stripped by the engine in Schema definition.
+It will be automatically stripped off by the engine in the final model/schema definition.
 The XML comments will appear in the Schema document as GraphQL descriptions.
 The \[Null\] attribute marks the field as nullable; everything is non-nullable by default, except *Nullable\<T\>* types like *int?*.

 The top-level Query, Mutation types are defined as an interface:
 ```csharp